-I've previously put together a team of brilliant engineers from the likes of Google, Facebook & Amazon for a seed funded startup as the product manager and set up an entirely new tech team from scratch for FusionCharts as a product consultant.
-Now I'm doing it at scale, as the co-founder at Adaface where we automate first round technical screening with our chatbot, Ada.
-Since it has been a core part of my job for several years now, I've been working on designing an interview process that I'd want to go through myself, one that helps us find the engineers best suited for the role, and most importantly an interview where candidates leave the building with a smile.
-This post is a summary of what I've learnt so far, and I'll lay out actionable insights that hiring managers can incorporate into their hiring process.
+I have previously put together a team of brilliant engineers from the likes of Google, Facebook & Amazon for a seed-funded startup as the product manager and set up an entirely new tech team from scratch for FusionCharts as a product consultant.
+Now I am doing it at scale, as the co-founder at Adaface where we automate first round technical screening with our chatbot, Ada.
+Since it has been a core part of my job for several years now, I have been working on designing an interview process that I would want to go through myself, one that helps us find the engineers best suited for the role, and most importantly an interview where candidates leave the building with a smile.
+This post is a summary of what I have learned so far, and I will lay out actionable insights that hiring managers can incorporate into their hiring process.

 - Making a decision

 1. Ask questions that help you score candidates granularly.

 So how do we decide what questions to ask?
 Do not ask trick questions just for the sake of a filter.
 Candidates get pissed.
 And it doesn't give you any meaningful signal about the ability of the candidate.
 No one is happy.

 Just because there is a question that only 5% of engineers can solve, doesn't mean that those candidates are the top 5% most suited for the role.
 Also, this way of measuring a developer's skill has an inherent bias against more experienced developers.

 - Don't let each interviewer decide what questions to ask candidates randomly.

 - Have questions for all levels of scoring 1, 2, 3, 4 (increasing levels of difficulty/ years of expertise).

 - Each question needs to be solved by all interviewers before they start interviewing candidates.
 Then allow candidates a generous allowance of 3x the time to solve that question.